 How to Describe the Pandemic in the Additional Information Section?

 If you have a bigger than 250-word story to tell, you are free to utilize this section.
-But before you begin writing, ask yourself one more time whether you can meet the special section’s word count requirements.
+But before you begin student essay writing, ask yourself one more time whether you can meet the special section’s word count requirements.
 The thing is, you have more valuable things to involve in the additional info part.
-If you decide to use this section, follow the writing tips:
+If you decide to use this section, follow the tips:

 - Make the content straightforward and informative.